-For Muslims worldwide, Ramadan is the anniversary of the revelation of the Quran to Mohammed, the prophet of Islam, and thus the most holy month.
+For Muslims worldwide, Ramadan is the anniversary of the revelation of the Quran to Mohammed, the prophet of Islam, and thus the holiest month.
 While for non-Muslim travelers, it can also be a celebratory holiday and spiritual experience.
-Read this article and you'll find a way to make your travel to Muslim-majority countries like Morocco, Egypt, Turkey and Jordan during Ramadan as enjoyable as possible.
+Read this article and you'll find a way to make your travel to Muslim-majority countries like Morocco, Egypt, Turkey, and Jordan during Ramadan as enjoyable as possible.

 What is Ramadan

-Ramadan, also known as Ramazan, Ramadhan, or Ramathan, is the ninth month of the Islamic Calendar, a month of dawn-dusk fasting, prayer and introspection observed by almost all Muslims worldwide.
-During this month, observant Muslims reflect upon their past year’s actions, seek forgiveness for transgressions, refocus on self-discipline and spiritual practice (prayers and recitation of the Quran), and give alms to the poor and needy.
+Ramadan, also known as Ramazan, Ramadhan, or Ramathan, is the ninth month of the Islamic Calendar, a month of dawn-to-dusk fasting, prayer, and introspection observed by almost all Muslims worldwide.
+During this month, observant Muslims reflect upon their past year's actions, seek forgiveness for transgressions, refocus on self-discipline and spiritual practice (prayer and recitation of the Quran), and give alms to the poor and needy.

-Dawn-dusk fasting is obligatory for healthy adult Muslims, except the elderly, the sick, pregnant or nursing women, menstruating women, and travelers.
-They refrain from food, drinks (including water) and tobaccos during sunrise and sunset believing that the spiritual rewards for fasting will be multiplied within Ramadan.
-They also abstain from immoral behaviors and sexual relations which may negate the reward of fasting.
+Adult Muslims who are healthy must fast from dawn to dusk, except for the elderly, the sick, women who are pregnant or nursing, women who are menstruating, and travelers.
+They refrain from food, drinks (including water), and tobacco during sunrise and sunset, believing that the spiritual rewards for fasting will be multiplied within Ramadan.
+They also abstain from immoral behaviors and sexual relations, which may negate the reward of fasting.
 It is said that the soul can be purified by freeing it from worldly activities.

 The Blue Mosque in Istanbul, Turkey at dusk.
 Photography by Gene Tobia.